 This paper addresses: how COVID-19 affected food systems and food governance; three transitions necessary to better address future needs; policy and research recommendations.
 It is relevant to Dietitians-Nutritionists working in research and policy development, those interested in the impacts of COVID-19 on sustainable food system.
 It is most relevant to the European context, but many observations are relevant globally.

-This “perspective” is a commentary on the ways that corporate concentration impacts the food system, and proposes measures that can be taken to confront this concentration.
-This research is relevant to Dietitians-Nutritionists interested in how corporate power influences the food system.
+This article is a commentary on the ways that corporate concentration impacts the food system, and proposes measures that can be taken to confront this concentration.
+It is relevant to Dietitians-Nutritionists interested in how corporate power influences the food system.

 The authors developed a consumer guide for plant-based products which uses multiple environmental indicators (climate, biodiversity, water, and pesticide use).
 It was developed with WWF Sweden for the Swedish market.
 This paper focuses on the methods of development.
 This research is relevant to Dietitians-Nutritionists in Europe will be interested in the results of the environmental rating of plant-based products and in the links for the World Wide Fund for Nature (WWF) guides on meat developed by the same authors - see “Of additional interest”.
 The article is also of interest for those wanting a greater understanding of the challenges of environmental rating of plant-based products.